 The word "test" has to appear in the listing title and the description.

-Listings that serve as want ads, where you ask ‘for an item you're looking for.
+Listings that serve as want ads, where you post that you're looking for an item.

 Why does eBay have this policy?

 This policy help us make sure that eBay continues to be a place where anyone can buy and sell items and services.
-Listings that are blank, or don't offer any items or services, defeat this purpose and are not allowed on eBay.
+Listings that are blank, or don't offer any items or services, defeat this purpose and are not allowed.

 Contact Customer Support